Idlesome/channelpositivity/data/articles/markdown/you-dont-need-to-meditate.md

 It’s far more important to apply the fundamentals from Buddhism to your life than to practice meditation; **one moment of understanding could be more valuable than a lifetime of daily meditation if it gives you insight into your reality**.

-This aim of this book is to be a practical, no-nonsense guide to understanding and applying these principles.
+This aim of this blog is to be a practical, no-nonsense guide to understanding and applying these principles.
 It also aims to dispel misconceptions about Buddhism and explain the core concepts of it’s principles, which are often missed out or misinterpreted in modern meditation literature.

 I’ll explain why so much information on Buddhism and meditation appears contradictory and confusing and hopefully provide more practical answers to questions like “why should I meditate?” - and the answer (in short) is not just to be happier or to be more relaxed, although it certainly can have that effect.